mariojaspers/QuicksightAthena01/README.md

 AWS provides a service to build resources out of predefined templates using CloudFormation.
 We will use a CloudFormation script to automate the creation of permissions, roles, and other elements we may require.

 To create this we need to run a cloud formation template:
+1. Make sure you are in the N. Virginia Region
 1. Under services, click **CloudFormation** under Mangement Tools. </br>
 ![alt text](/images/cloudFormation.PNG)</br></br>
 2. Click **Create Stack**